maxexcloo/Minstall/README.md

 **Download Minstall**

-To download Minstall to your home directory (it's recomended that you download and run as root) use the following command:
+To download Minstall to your home directory (it's recommended that you download and run as root) use the following command:

 	cd ~; rm -rf minstall; mkdir minstall; cd minstall; wget --no-check-certificate -O minstall.tar.gz http://www.github.com/downloads/KnightSwarm/Minstall/Latest.tar.gz; tar zxvf minstall.tar.gz; rm minstall.tar.gz

 **Upgrading Packages**

-To upgrade your installed packages regularly and retain Minstall system structure it's recomended that you use the following command:
+To upgrade your installed packages regularly and retain Minstall system structure it's recommended that you use the following command:

 	bash minstall.sh configure-upgrade